NinoRisteski/ninoristeski.github.io/blogs/how-i-started-contributing-to-tinygrad.md

 I started by running `ruff check` locally to confirm the output matched what CI would see.
 Then I executed all the examples I'd touched to make sure I hadn't broken anything.
 As a final test, I opened a throwaway PR that deliberately reintroduced an unused import and watched CI flag it immediately—proof the guardrail was working.

-**Tinygrad principle reinforced**: Automate cleanliness: encode standards in CI and keep rules narrow  to maximize signal and prevent drift.

 ---